mesg-foundation/docs/guide/process/steps/task.md

   Instance: {
     fields: [{
       name: 'src',
-      description: 'Source of the service to deploy (only when `service` is not set)',
+      description: 'Source of the service to deploy (only when &lt;code&gt;service&lt;/code&gt; is not set)',
       fullType: 'string'
     }, {
       name: 'service',
-      description: 'Service hash of the service to deploy (only when `src` is not set)',
+      description: 'Service hash of the service to deploy (only when &lt;code&gt;src&lt;/code&gt; is not set)',
       fullType: 'string'
     }, {
       name: 'env',